blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``kvupdate`` method stores a key/value pair via OP_RETURN.

-This feature is only available for asset chains.
+This feature is available only for asset chains.
 The maximum value memory size is 8kB.

 Arguments:

 ::

-  "key"                     // (string, required)     key (should be unique) "value"                   // (string, required)     value "days"                    // (numeric, required)    amount of days before the key expires (1440 blocks/day); minimum 1 day "passphrase"              // (string, optional)     passphrase required to update this key
+  "key"                    (string, required)     key (should be unique) "value"                  (string, required)     value "days"                   (numeric, required)    amount of days before the key expires (1440 blocks/day); minimum 1 day "passphrase"             (string, optional)     passphrase required to update this key

 Response:

 ::
   {
-    "coin"                  // (string)               chain the key is stored on "height"                // (numeric)              height the key was stored at "expiration"            // (numeric)              height the key will expire "flags"                 // (string)               amount of days the key will be stored "key"                   // (numeric)              stored key
+    "coin"                 (string)               chain the key is stored on "height"               (numeric)              height the key was stored at "expiration"           (numeric)              height the key will expire "flags"                (string)               amount of days the key will be stored "key"                  (numeric)              stored key
-    "keylen"                // (numeric)              length of the key "value"                 // (numeric)              stored value
+    "keylen"               (numeric)              length of the key
+    "value"                (numeric)              stored value
-    "valuesize"             // (string)               length of the stored value "fee"                   // (string)               transaction fee paid to store the key "txid"                  // (string)               transaction id }
+    "valuesize"            (string)               length of the stored value "fee"                  (string)               transaction fee paid to store the key "txid"                 (string)               transaction id }

 Examples: